 We’re sitting on one of the window sills in a lobby of the Funkhaus, Berlin’s erstwhile broadcasting center and the venue of last month’s Web3 Summit.
-Sunlight streams in through the windows and a coffee machine whirrs in the background, making it difficult to make out some of the mathematical terms that Breitman elegantly and occasionally drops into the conversation
+Sunlight streams in through the windows and a coffee machine whirrs in the background, making it difficult to make out some of the mathematical terms that Breitman elegantly and occasionally drops into the conversation.

 The politics of being apolitical

 In February 2018, Tezos was mired in the murk.
-The management team had descended into a bitter civil war and
+The management team had descended into a bitter civil war and a

 The subsequent battle raged for months.
 The very public fallout was not only between the Breitmans and Gevers, but also within the Tezos community and Breitman’s firm, DLS.
 The press caught wind of the infighting, with Reuters painting the project as an unmitigated disaster.
 Lawsuits by concerned token buyers swiftly followed; Tezos investors, sick of holding their breath, brought a class action lawsuit against the Breitmans, charging them with the sale of $232 million in unregistered securities and throwing in securities fraud, false advertising, and unfair competition on top of that.